Friendly-Neighborhood-Programmer/evergood-fitness-club/README.md

 # evergood-fitness-club
 An CLI application with full PostgreSQL integration, providing users, trainer, and admins control over their journey at the Evergood Fitness Club

+## Steps To Run
 install these dependencies before running:
 ```
 pip install psycopg2
 ```

-create a txt file named 'db.txt' containing your PostgreSQL details and credentials with the format:
+create a txt file named 'db.txt' in the root directory containing your PostgreSQL details and credentials with the format:
 ```
 dbname, user, password, host, port